muritane/generative-constraint-principle/README.md

 Generators reveal mechanisms.

-Constraints reveal explanatory structure.
+Constraints reveal structure.

+Information arises from eliminated possibilities.

-The deepest understanding arises not from cataloging observations, but from identifying the constrained generators capable of producing them.
+Understanding increases when observations reduce the set of generators capable of producing them.

 ---